TroyLaPolice/European-Neolithic-Expansion/README.md

 	}

 ```
 The next section is responsible for setting up the age distribution from the initial population.
 If the age structure is not defined then there will be a mating depression and a population crash due to the unrealistic distribution of ages in the population.
 We want the population to be representative from the first generation.
 There would never be a real life situation where individuals all spawned in at zero years old by themselves.
+This also sets the mating rate when the population is at equilibrium "M"

 ```
 	// Set ages of created individuals (inital age dist)